 The Inyo National Forest manages a total of 28 grazing allotments that contain Bi-State sage-grouse habitat.
 These allotment are split up between the Mono Lake, Mammoth and White Mountain districts.
 Of the 28 allotments, 22 are active with a total of 14 permittees and six allotments are vacant.
-Of the 22 active allotment (meaning there are valid permits), 8 were rested due to fire recovery or normally scheduled restrotation.
+Of the 22 active allotments (meaning there are valid permits), eight were rested due to fire recovery or normally scheduled rest-rotation.